Zynifier/ScriptImporter/README.md

 Script settings dont apply, i will prob add those when i feel like it.

-Missing / Changed Nodes (90% of the time it SHOUlD import as a comment.
+Missing / Changed Nodes (90% of the time it SHOULD import as a comment.
 There is a possibility it imports as a dummy node.)